KevinKra/My_notes/Google_IT/README.md

 The motherboard is the central hub of the computer.
 It connects different parts of the computer together and allows the expansion of our computer's functionality by adding **expansion cards**.
 All motherboards have a few key characteristics:

-- the **chipset**: determines how components, like the CPU, RAM, and peripherals, communicate amongst one another on the machine.
+- **The Chipset**: determines how components, like the CPU, RAM, and peripherals, communicate amongst one another on the machine.
 Motherboards are composed of two chip sets: the **Northbridge** that interconnects components like the RAM and video cards, and the other, the **Southbridge**, handles the **I/O or input/output** components of the machine like hardd rives and USBs that output data.
 Some CPUs completely integrate the Northbridge, so there is no separate Northbridge on the motherboard.

 - **Expansion Slots**: allow us to expand on the functionality of our computer.
 For instance, if you wanted to install a GPU you would install it onto the expansion slot.
 The standard for expansion slots today is called the **PCIe**, or **Peripheral Component Interconnect Express**.
 The PCIe looks like an expansion slot on the motherboard.